Greece Digital Nomad Visa Guide (2024)

 However, digital nomads from EU and EEA countries still have the right to live and work in Greece, provided they register at local police offices.

-To be able to register in Greece and get a temporary residence permit, necessary if you stay for more than 90 days, you need to be:
+To be able to register in Greece and get a temporary residence permit — which is necessary if you stay in Greece for more than 90 days — you need:

 Are you eligible if you reside in any other country?

-Yes, seeing you are not an EU or EEA country citizen.
+Yes, provided you are not an EU or EEA country citizen.

 Bear in mind that you might lose your residence permit in another country if you obtain a Greece digital nomad visa and residence.